Welcome to Pennsylvania's Black Fly Suppression Website

 If you believe you are experiencing a black fly-related problem or have a complaint, you may now

-report your complaint online here, or by clicking the image above.
+report your complaint online here.

 Not sure if it's a black fly?
 Black flies, at about 1/8" in length, are much smaller than a house fly.
 They are often referred to as gnats and they have the annoying habit of swarming around the heads of people on warm days.
 Swatting them is useless as they are quick to return, often flying into people's eyes and sometimes delivering a painful and itchy bite.